erichVK5/translate2coralEDA/README.md

 - add SVG font conversion support
 - add SVG path conversion support
-- port QUCS and LT-Spice symbols to xschem for use with converted network Licence GPL 2.0
+- port QUCS and LT-Spice symbols to xschem for use with converted network
+- fine tune corner cases where polygonal pours have curved outlines in Eagle

+Licence GPL 2.0